RicardAparicio/CryptoDemo/README.md

 Build under the SOLID principles and Clean Architecture values, inspired on the new official [recommended architecture](https://developer.android.com/jetpack/guide) from Google along with the most interesting concepts I’ve been acquiring throughout my career.

-Always [YAGNI](https://es.wikipedia.org/wiki/YAGNI) principle in mind, one of my favourites!
+Always [YAGNI](https://es.wikipedia.org/wiki/YAGNI) principle in mind, one of the most important for me.

 ### Package organisation.